MaybeThisIsRu/miniflux-sanity/README.md

 ![A screenshot from my Terminal showcasing the utility in action](./assets/2020-09-10_13-21-51_miniflux-sanity.png)

-Motivation?
-If I haven't read something in the preceding month, it's unlikely I ever will.
-Miniflux doesn't offer an _archive_ option so we mark entries as read instead.
-All it really does is offer me a saner overview of "unread" items at the top.

 __Before:__

 ![A screenshot from my Miniflux app showing 5031 unread items](./assets/2020-09-10_13-40-29_before.png)